 The USMLE consists of three steps and must be passed by all licensed U.S. physicians.
 Doctors who have graduated from medical schools outside the United States must also pass the three stages of the USMLE, regardless of their title or degree in their home country.

 Step 1 is the first step in the process and aims to assess whether medical students or doctors can understand and apply important concepts from the basic sciences to medical practice.
-Since 2007, it covers the following topics:
+It covers the following topics:

 Step 2 aims to assess whether the medical student or doctor has knowledge, skills and understanding of the clinical science essential for providing supervised patient care.
 Step 2 has two parts.